tmichel/tmichel.github.io/about.md

 title: About
 ---

 Hi there.
 My name is Tamás Michelberger and I am - as probably you guessed - a software engineer.
 I'm mostly interested in backend technologies and architecture but I can get by on the frontend as well.
-At some point in my life I though that UX and interaction design was something that will keep me awake at night so I worked on a few UI related projects.
+At some point in my life I thought that UX and interaction design was something that will keep me awake at night so I worked on a few UI related projects.
 Unfortunately it turned out that I have zero talent for anything that is graphical design.
 Luckily at that time I was getting more and more into backend stuff so a little course correction did not hurt at all.

 Currently I work at Secret Sauce Partners, Inc. trying to make the world a better place for anyone who buys apparel online by giving awesome size recommendations.